googlefonts/fontc/README.md

   the end.
 For instance during parsing we will continue parsing after an error has occurred, and report all parse errors once parsing is complete.

-A goal of this tool is to focus on providing good diagnostics when encountering errors.
-In particular, we do not fail immediately when encounter

 [spec]: http://adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html
 [rust analyzer]: https://github.com/rust-analyzer/rust-analyzer/